 - Seek and carry out training activities to improve understanding of the landscape approach, and about the relevant ecosystem

-- Run a minimum of two GLFx events to engage their local community
+- Run a minimum of two events to engage their local community

 - Coordinate with the GLF team for active social media engagement

-- Create one story every two months about the progress made in the project.
+- Create stories on the progress made in the project.

-- Meet with, and update on a regularly basis, the GLF team and the assigned mentor about the project’s progress
+- Meet with the GLF team and the assigned mentor on a regular basis to discuss the project’s progress

 Find out more about the different ecosystems